remiljw/learn-terraform-aws-instance/README.md

 })
 server_public_ip = "52.204.187.105"
 ```
+- Run `terraform show` to see the details of the infrastructure.
 - Once you are done, you will need to destroy what you just built, so run:
 `terraform destroy -auto-approve`